dorelbaz/Sudoku-Solver/README.md

 otherwise, we send it to the SudokuSolver class, there we will solve the grid utilizing concurrency.
 This project's GUI has been made with JavaFX.

-Changes made in the Sudoku Examiner:
+Changes made in Sudoku Examiner:

         (I) Utilization of counter matrices instead of boolean matrices.